christianhuth/helm-charts/charts/polr/README.md

 ## Upgrading the Chart

+### To 3.0.0

+This major updates the MySQL subchart to its newest major, 13.0.0: [Here](https://github.com/bitnami/charts/tree/main/bitnami/mysql#to-1300) you can find more information about the changes introduced in that version.

 ### To 2.0.0

 This major updates the MySQL subchart to its newest major, 12.2.0.
 [Here](https://github.com/bitnami/charts/tree/main/bitnami/mysql#upgrading) and [here](https://dev.mysql.com/doc/relnotes/mysql/8.4/en/) you can find more information about the changes introduced in that version.